 The Family Medical Leave Act (FMLA) at a Glance

 The FMLA provides for a number of benefits, including leave to care for a newly adopted child.
-The FMLA applies to all public agencies, including state, local, and federal employers, and local education agencies and schools.
-It also applies to all private sector employers who employ 50 or more employees for at least 20 work weeks in the current or preceding calendar year, including joint employers and successors of covered employers.
+The FMLA applies to all public agencies, including state, local, and federal employers, as well as local education agencies and schools.
+It also applies to all private sector employers who have had 50 or more employees in 20 work weeks in the current or preceding calendar year, including joint employers and successors of covered employers.

 Employee Eligibility for FMLA